Points, Lines, and Segments

 Think "ray of sunshine," not "stingray."

 The thing to remember in all this is that any two points make exactly one line segment and exactly one line.
-They give two rays, depending upon which endpoint you extend and which you don't.
+They give two rays, depending on which endpoint you extend and which you don't.
 We don't really have a preference, so we'll leave that up to you.

 That means we can write lines using names for the points involved, like so.